Salome MC: Music

-Salome started her music career by collaborating with Hichkas, one of the currently prominent Iranian rappers, in 2002.
+Salome started rapping by collaborating with Hichkas, one of the currently prominent Iranian rappers, in 2002.
 With German-Iranian rapper Shirali, she released the collaboration album Delirium in 2006, and, in 2009, a mixtape called Paranoid Descent, which put her in the list of finalists for the Freedom to Create Prize in 2010.
 In 2013, she released I Officially Exist, the first hip-hop album by a female Iranian hip-hop artist, and its first music video, "Price of Freedom", was crowdfunded to be produced by Sahar Sarshar.

-Salome Mc 2015 Warp and Weft Feat Koohsar Mc In 2015, she collaborated with Japanese rap artist Shing02 for a worldwide recording project called 1+1, and the resulting documentary, Passenger, was released in March 2016.
+In 2015, Salome collaborated with Japanese rap artist Shing02 for a worldwide recording project called 1+1, and the resulting documentary, Passenger, was released in March 2016.
 She was also one of the participants in the remake project of Fela Kuti's album, Zombie, featuring Seun Kuti.

 She announced her self-produced upcoming album Excerpts From Unhappy Consciousness (ناخوشاگاه) in 2016 and debuted the first song "Odium" (رسوا) at the Music Freedom Day festival 2016 in Norway.
 The music video for "Odium" was released in October 2016, followed by the second single from the album called "Callous".
 The album was released in August 2017 digitally, and consists of 8 tracks.
 In the summer of 2018, Salome released her self-directed music video for the last single from the album called "Riddle", while pregnant with her son.
 Her song "3" was published in the subsequent year along with a personal essay named "Anxiety, Alienation and Control" on an Iranian feminist website.
 A regular collaborator with artists from around the world, her 2020 release "Home" featuring Tunisian rapper Medusa TN debuted on KEXP Radio.
+Salome was featured in the 2024 Konceptualizer album as a co-producer of the song "Wasteland".

-Salome founded "Seven Climes", a grassroots art and heritage project that presents the cultural and linguistic diversity of the Iranian Hip-hop scene and aims to connect the regional communities through their common love for creating social change through rap music.
+Salome founded "Seven Climes", a grassroots art and heritage project that presents the cultural and linguistic diversity of the Iranian Hip-hop scene and aims to connect the regional communities through their common passion for creating social change through rap music.
 The first result of the endeavor, "Seven Climes Vol. 1" was released in April 2021.

 She received the 2009 female change maker and 2018 Artist Trust Fellowship awards.

 Writing

 In 2016, Salome MC wrote an article called "Another Face of Censorship" for Siamak Pourzand Foundation's website, in which she lamented the biased reporting of Western outlets about Middle Eastern women, White feminism and neocolonialism.
 She interviewed A1one, also known as Karen Reshad, the pioneer of street art in the Middle East for Kolah Studio website in May 2018.
 Another essay of hers named "Anxiety, Alienation and Control", in which she details her postpartum anxiety experience was published on, Bidarzani, an Iranian feminist website, in June 2019.
+A long personal Essay titled Reclaiming the Village Clown by Salome was published on the website of Museum of Human Achievement in 2025, as a part of a residency project.